Black Twitter Reacts To Apple Adding A Bonnet Feature For Memojis - NewsBreak

 Another person slammed the company for not creating “a black family emoji.”

-People are outraged over anything these days…. we got to say the bonnet feature is super cute and we’re sure everyone will have a blast using it.
+People are outraged over anything these days….we have to say the bonnet feature is super cute and we’re sure everyone will have a blast using it.

 Bonnets aren’t the only cute customization that comes with the new iOS update. iPhone users can now add fun nose piercings, lipstick colors and sticker options to their Memoji, too!
 According to Tech 360 , “17 new and updated hairstyles” have also become available as a result of the new upgrade, including natural hairstyles like tight curls and box braids.
 Users can also customize their virtual avatar with six new expressive poses.View this post on Instagram